 New recipes rock my world.
-I love experimenting with new dishes, often adding and subtracting ingredients to make the recipe more satisfying.
+I love experimenting with different dishes, often adding and subtracting ingredients to make the recipe more satisfying.
 Naturally, in the last few decades, I’ve prepared pork shoulder in a crock pot, braised, or cooked it simply in the oven.
 But this method was eye-opening, different.
 Before I began cooking I did some research on roasting a pork shoulder.
 I read about “bark”, a method to produce a crispy top coating, or crust for the fat.
 “Bark” adds crunch to the meat creating a new and complex layer of flavor.

 I think some of the reason Jewish people don’t eat pork connects to rules and tradition which began centuries ago and which they still take seriously.

 Back to my life with pork… Initially when I first cooked pork I made simple pork chops in a frying pan, just browning them or I broiled them.
 However, they usually tasted tough and dry, far from moist and tender.
 And too, they always curled up, I never figured out how to get them to go flat in the pan!
 A solution came a few years ago, while I was reading a cooking magazine.
 It was to put a small slit near the round open part of the chop.
 Do this technique early on while cooking the chop and it will automatically flatten on its own, by just pressing down a little.
 But still, I mostly rejected pork early on.
 I think I must have tried many times, and finally eliminated pork because of the toughness of the meat, not because of any religious reasons.

 But, in recent decades I have returned to eating pork in many different recipes.
 I often ate spare ribs in Chinese restaurants and loved their reddish color, tender meat and crispy skin.
 But now I love cooking any kind of pork at home in extensive different ways.
 I will finish this recipe now, and with a lovely picture of the dish I recently cooked.

 1 1/2 Tbsp cumin, ground

 2 tsp black pepper, freshly ground